nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # HireMe User Guide

-HireMe is a **desktop application for managing internship applications, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+HireMe is a **free desktop application that helps you manage your extensive list of internship applications.**

+* [Easy to use]
-If you can type fast, HireMe can get your internship tracking tasks done faster than traditional GUI apps.
+  - Type simple commands: If you can type fast, HireMe can get your internship tracking tasks done faster than traditional apps.
+* [High quality]
+  - User friendly interface: sleek list design to view all of your of internship applications.
+* [Streamlining management]
+  - Add, delete and update your internship applications: everything you need to manage your list of internship applications.
+* [Insights]
+  - Tailored summary of your list of internship applications so that you can gain hidden insights.

 <!-- TOC -->
 * [HireMe User Guide](#hireme-user-guide)